 The Digital Diary Revolution: Beyond the Paper Page

 There's something undeniably romantic about a crisp, leather-bound notebook.
 The smell of fresh pages, the satisfying weight in your hands; paper journals have a timeless aesthetic appeal.
-But here's the uncomfortable truth: most of them end up abandoned by February.
+But if you've owned a few, you know how the story usually goes: the entries thin out by February.
+The digital diary is what happens when you stop romanticizing the ritual and start protecting the habit.

-This is the 2025 Planner trap.
+This is the new-year planner trap.
 Every January, millions of people invest in beautiful notebooks with the best intentions, only to watch them collect dust on a shelf.
 The friction is real; finding the right pen, carving out uninterrupted time, staring at that intimidating blank page.
 When life accelerates, paper journaling is often the first habit to fall.

 And the science behind why that works?
 That's where things get fascinating.